vitaly-t/custom-string-formatter/README.md

 **IMPORTANT** ☝
 > Filter arguments cannot contain symbols `|:{}<>()`, as they would conflict with the variable syntax.
-> To pass those in, use HTML encoding, as explained below.
+> To pass those in, you need to HTML-encode them (see below).

 Filter arguments are automatically HTML-decoded (unless [decodeArguments] override is present):